 Does Withholding of Removal Offer Benefits Over Applying Asylum?

 Most people who are seeking the withholding of removal have already applied for asylum, missed the deadline to apply for asylum, or will concurrently apply for asylum.
 As a general rule, asylum status offers far more benefits than does obtaining a hold on removal.
 That being said, withholding of removal is still a very important immigration option because it is open to some immigrants who are not eligible to apply for asylum.
 If you already missed the asylum deadline or you have otherwise been deemed ineligible to get asylum in the U.S., you can still apply to obtain the withholding of removal.

 How Do You Apply for Withholding of Removal?

 As explained by United States Citizenship and Immigration Services (USCIS), applicants can apply for withholding of removal using Form I-589.
 This is the same application that immigrants must use to apply for asylum.
 You can—and in many cases should—apply for both asylum status and withholding of removal at the same time.

 Discuss Your Case With Our Los Angeles, CA Asylum Lawyer Right Away

-At the Law Office of Joshua L. Goldstein, PC, our compassionate Los Angeles immigration attorney has extensive experience handling asylum cases and withholding of removal cases.
+At the Goldstein Immigration Lawyers, our compassionate immigration attorney in Los Angeles has extensive experience handling asylum cases and withholding of removal cases.
 We will protect your legal rights.
 To request your confidential immigration consultation, please give our Los Angeles law office a call today.
 (213) 262-2000.